Fully-Funded Rotary Peace Fellowship for Masters and Professional Programs 2019/2020

 For experienced professionals working in peace-related fields who want to enhance their professional skills, Rotary offer a three-month program in peace and conflict prevention and resolution at Chulalongkorn University in Thailand.
 This program incorporates two to three weeks of field study.
 We award up to 50 certificates each year.

-The Rotary Peace Fellowship is designed for professionals with work experience in international relations or peace and conflict prevention and resolution.
+Eligibility: The Rotary Peace Fellowship is designed for professionals with work experience in international relations or peace and conflict prevention and resolution.
 Fellows are committed to community and international service and the pursuit of peace.

 Applicants must also meet the following requirements: